kentstone84/StoneChain/docs/MIGRATION.md

-# Migrating from LangChain to SimpleChain
+# Migrating from LangChain to StoneChain

-This guide shows how to migrate your LangChain code to SimpleChain.
+This guide shows how to migrate your LangChain code to StoneChain.

 ## Basic Completion